State of the Canadian space sector

 President's message

-As the President of the Canadian Space Agency (CSA), I am pleased to present the State of the Canadian Space Sector Report: Facts and Figures .
-The report, which has been published since , is the primary reference on the Canadian space sector.
-It contributes to our understanding of the sector by providing comprehensive and authoritative data, as well as long-term trend analysis on the economic activity generated in the Canadian space sector.
+I am pleased to present the State of the Canadian Space Sector Report .
+The report, which has been published since , contributes to our understanding of the sector by providing comprehensive data and trend analysis on the economic activity generated by the Canadian space sector.

 Reports